salsanci/YRShell/readme.md

    `/home/<yourusername>/Arduino/libraries/YRShell/utility`

 Plug in the USB cable to the Nucleo-L476 board if it is not already.
-- Start the ARduino IDE
+- Start the Arduino IDE
   `Sketch > Include Library > YRShell` (way at the bottom)
 - Navigate to the Fshell arduino sketch:
   `File > OPen > /home/<yourusername>/Arduino/libraries/YRShell/examples/multipleShells/multipleShells.ino`